 6.14 Location hours

-Name: Location hours Definition: Working hours for a service or facility described by a geographic location Code: 'LocationHours' Remarks: This association links a geo feature to a Service Hours object.
+Name: Location Hours Definition: Working hours for a service or facility described by a geographic location Code: 'LocationHours' Remarks: This association links a geo feature to a Service Hours object.
 Distinction: authyHours, which links an information type (Authority) to a Service Hours object.
 Aliases: (none)

 Attribute Bindings